ibm-ecosystem-engineering/envizi-integration-hub-app/docs/60-utils/01-configuring-redhat-enterprise-linux-for-running-web-app/readme.md

 ### 3. Install Node

-1. Run the following script download script from GitHub
+1. Run the below command to install the node.

 ```
 nvm install node